-“When given the choice between being right and being kind, choose kind.”
+“When given the choice between being right and being kind, choose kind”– Dr Wayne Dyer

 We all struggle with the insecurities of our egos, with the insecurity of being wrong.

 It took me a long time to get over the lengthy criticisms I received from my first husband.
-I remember a lengthy dog walk having him comparing me to his new love.
+I remember a gloriously sunny dog walk listening to him comparing me to his new love.
 Had he not done that, I might have been there for him when he wanted me back.

-I did get incredible relief from smashing a glass on the hearth one day when my second husband was very drunk and had left sharp knives and a hot iron lying around with the dogs there :-).
-However I wouldn’t recommend it (he was shocked at the time but didn’t even remember me doing it afterwards, of course, and I was ashamed of myself for doing it)
+I did get incredible relief from smashing a glass on the hearth one day when my second husband was very drunk and had left sharp knives and a hot iron lying burning the carpet with the dogs there :-).
+However I wouldn’t recommend it (he was shocked at the time but didn’t even remember me doing it afterwards, of course, and I was ashamed of myself for doing it).